 - Park Grill offers a variety of dining and entertainment experiences in Millennium Park.
 The 375-seat indoor restaurant features a comfortable, classic atmosphere with floor-to-ceiling views of the Park.
-Executive Chef Michael Wallach brings a chef's interpretation to classic American cuisine, infusing it with complex seasonal ingredients and distinctive Chicago flavor.
+The seasonal menu brings a chef's interpretation to classic American cuisine, infusing it with complex seasonal ingredients and distinctive Chicago flavor.

 - The Plaza at Park Grill is the city's largest al fresco dining venue.
 It is the ultimate room with a view, and an experience like no other in Chicago.
 The outdoor menu delivers a chef's interpretation to classic ethnic grill items and other classic summer fare.
 The Plaza at Park Grill also serves up some of the city's finest live entertainment.

 - Adjacent to Park Grill, Park Café is a perfect grab-and-go spot for a picnic in the park or lunch back at the office.
-Customers can reserve Chef Wallach picnic bags for a gourmet picnic in the park by calling Park Café at (312) 521-7280.
+Guests may place orders by calling Park Café at (312) 521-7280.